Bloodborne Pathogen Exposure (BBPE)

 Bloodborne Pathogens are pathogenic microorganisms that are present in human blood or other potentially infectious materials and can cause disease in humans.
 Bloodborne Pathogen Exposures (BBPEs) are the most common cause of injury at Texas Health.

 These injuries include exposures from needlesticks, splashes, and sharps – other than needles such as scalpels.
-In 2020, Texas Health employees reported an average of one (1) BBPE every 37 hours and in 2021, the reported average was one (1) BPPE every 33 hours which represents an increase of 13% in BPPEs.
+In 2021, Texas Health employees reported an average of one (1) BBPE every 31 hours and in 2022, the reported average was one (1) BPPE every 33 hours which represents an decrease of 6% in BPPEs.

 BBPEs carry the risk of infection from bloodborne pathogens, including Hepatitis B, Hepatitis C, and Human Immunodeficiency Virus (HIV).
 According to OSHA, every year health care workers experience between 600,000 and 800,000 exposures to blood*.

 While these exposures are one of the most deadly hazards that health care workers face on a daily basis, it is also one of the most preventable.
 According to the CDC, over 80% of needlestick injuries can be prevented**.

 Even with all of the progress that has been made in the last few years, you still probably know at least one colleague who has sustained an injury, or perhaps sustained one yourself.

 Use the following guidelines*** to protect yourself and others from BBPE:

 - Avoid the use of needles when safe and effective alternatives are available.